 Aichun Dong, Professor, Ph.D., Colorado State University, Biochemistry; Editor-in-Chief, International Journal of Biological Macromolecules.
 Protein structure; structure function relationship; protein folding/unfolding; protein denaturation, stabilization, and formulation; protein infrared database.

-Robert P. Houser, Assistant Vice President for Research (acting), Professor, Ph.D., University of Minnesota, Inorganic Chemistry.
+Robert P. Houser, Assistant Vice President for Research & Executive Director of Sponsored Programs, Professor, Ph.D., University of Minnesota, Inorganic Chemistry.
 Synthetic inorganic chemistry, bioinorganic chemistry, coordination chemistry, coordination polymers.

 Richard M. Hyslop, Professor, Ph.D., University of Texas, Biochemistry.
 Metabolism and mechanisms of reactions of immunoactive and antineoplastic agents; drug design; enzymology of calcium-regulated proteins.

-Kimberly A. Opperman Pacheco, Associate Professor, Ph.D., University of North Carolina Chapel Hill, Organic Chemistry.
+Kimberly A. Opperman Pacheco, Professor, Ph.D., University of North Carolina Chapel Hill, Organic Chemistry.
 Modified silane thin film formation and characterization, prototypes for biosensor devices, force measurements using modified AFM tips, synthesis and characterization of UV-visible photoactive organic molecules, incorporation of nanoscale science into undergraduate curriculum.